hullwarning/aa-buybacks/README.md

 ### 7. Setup corp

 Finally you need to set a corporation with the character that will be used for fetching the corporation offices, contracts and related structures.
-Just click on "Setup Corp" and add the requested token.
+Just click on **Setup Corp** and add the requested token.

-> Note that only users with the appropriate permission will be able to see and use this function.
+> Note that only users with the appropriate permission will be able to see and use this button.

 > Note that the respective character needs to be a director for the corporation.

 ### 8. Define programs

+Let's say your corp has an ORE buyback program and you want to use this tool for that.
+First, you need to click on **Create Program** and fill the name of the program.

+> Note that only users with the appropriate permission will be able to see and use this button.

+Once it is created, you should be able to add all the locations (where your corp has an office) denoting the structures or stations to create the contracts for.
+You might only accept the ores in certain corp refineries and don't want people to send it other structures.

+You should also be able to add all the items and the percentage the corp skims on top of the price.
+For example, for your ORE buyback program, add **Plagioclase** with brokerage set at 20%.

 That's it.
-The Buybacks app is fully installed and ready to be used.
+The buybacks program is fully created and ready to be used.

+### 9. Calculating

+Any character can use one of the buyback programs by clicking on **Use this program** button on one of the program.
+Once done, they need to select the location and can copy-paste the items they want to send to the corp.
+When they click on **Calculate**, the app calculates the exact amount based on the prices defined in the program and shows them that total value.

+Once they see the total value, they would need to send an in-game contract for the exact amount and then click on **Notify** to notify the app about it.

+Once the corp accepts the contract, our contracts sync feature would automatically match the notification and store it in the statistics.

 ## Updating